 - Program:Vocal Arts & Opera

-Mr. Frank is a graduate of the Houston Grand Opera Studio, where he was the Schissler Foundation Fellow.
-He also trained at San Francisco Opera’s Merola program and participated in the Western Opera Theater tour of La Bohème.
-He holds degrees in piano performance from St. Olaf College and the Cleveland Institute of Music, and earned a Specialist Degree in Piano Accompanying and Chamber Music from the University of Michigan, where he was a student of Martin Katz.
+Frank is a graduate of the Houston Grand Opera Studio and San Francisco Opera’s Merola Program.
+He holds degrees in piano performance from St. Olaf College and the Cleveland Institute of Music and earned a Specialist Degree in Piano Accompanying and Chamber Music from the University of Michigan, where he was a student of Martin Katz.